batuafk/S0cket/README.md

-# Socket

-Network Socket: In computing, this is an endpoint for sending or receiving data across a computer network.
-It’s often used in programming to enable communication between applications over a network.
+Network Socket: A network socket is an endpoint for sending or receiving data across a computer network.
+It allows software applications to communicate with each other over a network, whether it's a local network or the internet.

 Components of a Network Socket
 	IP Address: Identifies the networked device.